Japan, China agree to promote dialogue despite UNESCO dispute

 Japan’s top government spokesman said earlier on Tuesday that Tokyo might halt funding for UNESCO over the U.N. heritage body’s decision to include the documents.
 This drew a sharp retort from China, which called the threat “shocking and unacceptable”.

+China’s official Xinhua news agency quoted Yang as saying relations are headed in a more stable direction, but he urged Japan to deal with “sensitive” issues.

+“[We] hope the Japanese side can scrupulously abide by its commitments, pursue a positive policy toward China ... and appropriately handle historical, military, security and other important and sensitive issues,” Yang said.

-State Councillor Yang, who outranks the Chinese foreign minister, is set to meet with Abe on Wednesday.
+Yang, a state councilor who outranks the Chinese foreign minister, is set to meet with Abe on Wednesday.